 - 19) Which of the following does NOT participate in the issuance of uniform guidelines?

 - A) Department of Labor

 - B) Better Business Bureau

 - C) Department of Justice

 - D) Civil Service Commission

 Explanation: B) The EEOC, Civil Service Commission, Department of Labor, and Department of Justice together issued uniform guidelines.
-These set forth "highly recommended" procedures regarding things like employee selection, record keeping, and preemployment inquiries.
-The Better Business Bureau is not involved in issuing uniform guidelines.
+These set forth "highly recommended" procedures regarding things like employee selection and record keeping.